Leon Jessen

-Leon Jessen (born 11 June 1986) is a retired Danish football defender.
+Leon Jessen (born 11 June 1986) is a Danish retired football defender.

 Career

 Jessen began his career 2001 with Brande IF and joined Ikast FS in 2003.
 On 23 June 2010, Jessen left the Danish Superliga side FC Midtjylland after five years and signed with 1.
 FC Kaiserslautern in Germany (Bundesliga).

-On 10 July 2015 it was confirmed, that Jessen had signed a three-year contract with Danish Superliga-side Esbjerg fB.
+On 10 July 2015, it was confirmed that Jessen had signed a three-year contract with Danish Superliga-side Esbjerg fB.

-It was announced on 31 December 2016, that Jessen would retire.
+It was announced on 31 December 2016 that Jessen would retire.